tinyplex/tinybase/site/guides/01_the_basics/8_tinybase_and_typescript.md

 TinyBase provides different levels of typed support for your data, depending on how prescriptive you want it to be and your personal preferences.

-Next we will show how you can quickly build user interfaces on top of a Store, and for that, it's time to proceed to the Building UIs guide.
+Next we will run through some of the many ways you can build your app around TinyBase in the Architectural Options guide.